-Control Description Command From the drop-down list, select a command.
-Action From the drop-down list, select an action for the command.
-Single click: One short press of the button lasting less than one second.
+Control Description Reset / WPS Command From the drop-down list, select a command.
+Action Single click: One short press of the button lasting less than one second.
+The action is not available if the Long press action with the duration from 0 seconds has already been specified for the hardware button.
 Double click: Two short presses of the button.
-Long press: Pressing of the button for several seconds.
+Long press: A prolonged press of the button.
 When this value is selected, the Button press duration section is displayed.
-Button press duration Specify a period of time (in seconds) within which you should hold the button to perform the specified action.
-You can specify values from 2 to 60.
+Button press duration Specify a period of time (in seconds) within which you should hold the button.
+You can specify values from 0 to 60 .